Taeler Hendrix: Early career (2008–2010)

-Taeler made her professional wrestling debut on April 26, 2008 at New England Championship Wrestling, where she accompanied Brandon Webb in a losing effort to "Exotic" Kristian Frost.
-On July 11, 2008, Hendrix debuted in Top Rope Promotions where she teamed up with TRP Interstate champion Freight Train in a losing effort to the team of Lea Morrison and Gorgeous Gino Giovanni.
+Conrad-Mellen made her professional wrestling debut on April 26, 2008, at New England Championship Wrestling under the ring name Taeler Hendrix, where she accompanied Brandon Webb in a losing effort to "Exotic" Kristian Frost.
+On July 11, 2008, Hendrix debuted in Top Rope Promotions, where she teamed up with TRP Interstate champion Freight Train in a losing effort to the team of Lea Morrison and Gorgeous Gino Giovanni.
 On July 14, 2008, at Top Rope Promotions, Hendrix teamed up with The Kreeper in a winning effort defeating the team of Lea Morrison and Alex Payne.
 On July 18, she teamed up with Vain to in a winning effort defeating Buck Nasty and Lea Morrison in an inter gender tag team match.
 On July 19 at TRP Spindle City Rumble, Hendrix competed against Luscious Latasha in a losing effort in a singles match.

 She made her debut for the World Women's Wrestling promotion on November 1, challenging Ariel for the World Women's Wrestling Championship.
 She won the match by disqualification, and as a result, did not win the championship.
 On November 30, Hendrix competed against Jana in a winning effort.
 On December 13, she defeated Ariel in a non-title match.
 On January 10, 2009, Hendrix teamed up with Alexxis Nevaeh in a winning effort defeating Nikki Valentine and Sammi Lane.
 On February 21, Ariel defeated Hendrix in a Women's Championship match.
 On March 21, Hendrix teamed up with Barndon Locke in a losing effort to Scott Levesque and Sammi Lane.
-On July 11, Hendrix teamed up with Alexxis Nevaeh and Amber in a winning effort defeating the team of Ariel, Mistress Belmont and Sammi Lane in a six-woman tag team match.
+On July 11, Hendrix teamed up with Alexxis Nevaeh and Amber in a winning effort defeating the team of Ariel, Mistress Belmont, and Sammi Lane in a six-woman tag team match.
 On January 23, 2010, she defeated Amber in her last appearance in the promotion.
 On June 25, at Showcase Championship Wrestling, Taeler got her biggest win in her career over former TNA Women's Knockout Champion – Awesome Kong.

-On April 29, 2011, Taeler made appearance at Chaotic Wrestling, where she competed in a losing effort to Lexxus.
+On April 29, 2011, Hendrix made appearance at Chaotic Wrestling, where she competed in a losing effort to Lexxus.
 Months later, she challenged her for the Chaotic Wrestling Women's Championship, but was unsuccessful in winning the title.
-On June 25, Taeler started a huge rivalry with Mistress Belmont, over the PWF Northeast Wrestling.
+On June 25, Hendrix began a huge rivalry with Mistress Belmont, over the PWF Northeast Wrestling.
 On August 13, their rivalry ended up in a Loser Leaves match, which Taeler lost forcing her to leave the promotion.
-On July 4, Taeler defeated Amber; on July 19, Mercedes KV via submission; on July 23, she defeated Ivy via her Spinning heel kick–finisher.
-On August 12, Taeler Hendrix was unsuccessful in winning the Chaotic Wrestling Women's Championship after she lost to the defending champion Alexxis Nevaeh.
+On July 4, Hendrix defeated Amber; on July 19, she defeated Mercedes KV via submission; on July 23, she defeated Ivy via her Spinning heel kick–finisher.
+On August 12, Hendrix was unsuccessful in winning the Chaotic Wrestling Women's Championship after she lost to the defending champion Alexxis Nevaeh.